NOTE: We are now a walk-in facility. Appointments are no longer required.

 Doing a little preparation for your consultation can ensure your time is spent efficiently:

-- Include a little information about the assignment you’re working on and the issues you would like to address in your consultation
+- Include a little information about the assignment you’re working on and the issues you would like to address during your consultation.

 During your consultation: